steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 hero_image: "/assets/hero-modulith_trend.svg"
 ---
 On 2024-12-27, the article "Modular Monolith: Is This the Trend in Software Architecture?" {% cite InfoQ2024 %} of the InfoQ's The Software Architects' Newsletter December 2024 dragged my attention.
-Simple reason is that my company started a new development endeavor with renewing the entire site of [HUK-Autowelt](https://www.huk-autowelt.de) (before we were working on [HUK-Autoservice](https://www.huk-autoservice.de), you can read the stories about that, e.g., [here]({% post_url 2023-08-04-tales-from-a-startup-and-its-evolving-architecture %})), and we are also following the modular monolith approach with the new endeavor.
+Simple reason is that my team and me started a new development endeavor with renewing the entire site of [HUK-Autowelt](https://www.huk-autowelt.de) (before we were working on [HUK-Autoservice](https://www.huk-autoservice.de), you can read the stories about that, e.g., [here]({% post_url 2023-08-04-tales-from-a-startup-and-its-evolving-architecture %})), and we are also following the modular monolith approach with the new endeavor.
 We will do the renewal of the site step by step.
 The first step was the renewal of the journey to figure out a car's price of potential customers who want to sell their cars to us (car buy journey, [here](https://bewertung.huk-autowelt.de)).
 For the new backend application, we are using [Spring Modulith](https://spring.io/projects/spring-modulith), one of the options mentioned in the InfoQ newsletter (see: {% cite InfoQ2024 %}).